-Whilst expecting high returns by investing in their holding company, Berkshire Hathaway, is nothing short of fanciful because of the insanely large capital base they are weighed down by these days.
+Furthermore, expecting high returns by investing in their holding company, Berkshire Hathaway, is nothing short of fanciful because of the insanely large capital base they are weighed down by these days.

 Something Buffett himself has warned Berkshire investors about again and again as he says: “Our base of assets and earnings is now far too large for us to make outsized gains in the future.”

 Thankfully though there was one investor on my shortlist who was executing an asymmetric investing strategy and smart trades that I could actually match!

 After years of painstaking research I finally found a world class investor I could invest alongside

 This is someone who’s approach – and most of all whose incredibly thoughtful insights and rational reasoning – is so in alignment with mine, it is extraordinary.

 This investor I admire so much is of course Chris MacIntosh of Capitalist Exploits fame.